philduba/100-days-of-code/r1-log.md

 ### R1D3 [April 25, 2020]
 Configured pipeline jobs to be built with DSL, chaining build and deployment scripts to staging and production.

+### R1D4 [April 26, 2020]
+Rebuilt the Jenkins environment in DigitalOcean.
+Started moving all of the old Jenkins jobs over.